papis/papis-zotero/README.rst

 .. code:: bash

-  papis zotero import --from-sql YOUR-SQL-FILE
+  papis zotero import --from-sql-folder YOUR-SQL-FOLDER

+where ``YOUR-SQL-FOLDER`` is the folder containing the ``zotero.sqlite`` folder.

 This script by default will create a directory named ``Documents`` (in your current directory) where papis documents are stored.
 You can add these document